Federal Stormwater Regulations - Current Activities

 On December 1, 2009, the U.S. Environmental Protection Agency (EPA) published effluent limitations guidelines (ELGs) and new source performance standards (NSPS) to control the discharge of pollutants from construction sites.
 This is referred to as the Construction and Development or C&D Rule.
+The regulations apply to all construction sites that are subject to NPDES permit requirements (generally, sites with one or more acres of land disturbance).
 The regulation was effective on February 1, 2010.
 After this date, all permits issued by EPA or states had to incorporate the final rule requirements:

 All construction sites were required to obtain permit coverage would have had to implement a range of erosion and sediment controls and pollution prevention measures.

 Beginning on August 1, 2011 all sites that disturb 20 or more acres of land at one time were to be required to comply with a turbidity limitation.
 On February 2, 2014 the limitation would have applied to all construction sites disturbing 10 or more acres of land at one time.
 These sites would have had to sample stormwater discharges and comply with a numeric limitation for turbidity.
 The limitation was 280 NTU (nephelometric turbidity units).